-- a.
-Arrange for the vehicle to be tested at a designated testing station; - b.
-Submit an application form along with the following documents: - a.
-Vehicle fitness test pass certificate carried out not more than 1 month prior to the start date of the licence; - b.
-MOT pass certificate carried out not more than 1 month prior to the start date of the licence; - c.
-Hackney carriage meter test certificate less than 1 month old to be required on all new, replacement and transfer applications.
-In addition to be supplied to the authority within not more than 2 weeks following a meter being changed to a new fares schedule introduced by the authority; - d.
-Vehicle registration document (V5C Certificate) previously known as V5 -/-vehicle log -book} in the applicant's name or documentary proof of purchase identifying the applicant as the purchaser of the vehicle; - e.
-Appropriate valid certificate of motor insurance for the vehicle which must include cover for public hire / hackney carriage work (annual policies only);
+- a) Arrange for the vehicle to be tested at a designated testing station; - b) Submit an application form along with the following documents: - Vehicle fitness test pass certificate carried out not more than 1 month prior to the start date of the licence; - MOT pass certificate -as above; - Hackney carriage meter test certificate less than 1 month old to be required on all new, replacement and transfer applications.
+In addition to be supplied to the authority within not more than 2 weeks following a meter being changed to a new fares schedule introduced by the council; - Vehicle registration document (V5 / log-book) in the applicant's name or documentary proof of purchase identifying the applicant as the purchaser of the vehicle; - Appropriate valid certificate of motor insurance for the vehicle which must include cover for public hire / hackney carriage work (annual policies only);

-Only when all the documents required for licensing the vehicle have been received, will the application be accepted and the licence will be granted, if satisfactory, upon receipt of the appropriate fee.
+Only when all the documents required for licensing the vehicle have been received will the application be accepted and the licence will be granted, if satisfactory, upon receipt of the appropriate fee.

-Where an applicant is unable to produce vehicle registration document (V5C Certificate) this will not prevent the application being considered but the V5C Certificate must be produced within 28 days of the application being made.
+Where an applicant is unable to produce vehicle registration document (V5) this will not prevent the application being considered but the V5 must be produced within 28 days of the application being made.